Daybreak (1948 film): Production

-Ann Todd, Sydney Box and Compton Bennett had enjoyed a huge success with The Seventh Veil (1945).

 In July 1945 Box bought the screen rights to a story by Monckton Hoffe called Grim Fairy Tale, intending to make it a vehicle for Todd.
 Box was impressed by the style and themes of psychological cinemas made before the war in French cinema, and wanted to do a British film along these lines.

 It was the first film of a new 14-picture quarter-million pound contract between Todd and J. Arthur Rank (she was to make six films with Box and eight with Rank).
 Crawford's casting was announced in January 1946.
 It was known at one stage as Streets Paved with Water.

 Shooting

 Filming started in March 1946 and went for ten weeks.
 It was the first notable role of Maxwell Reed who had been in The Company of Youth (he later made The Brothers for Box).

 Sidney Box's sister Betty worked on the movie.
 Shooting was difficult with none of the three leads getting along.
 In April 1946 it was reported that Brock Williams was directing.

-Post Production
+Post production

 Box saw a rough cut in July 1946 and was unhappy with the result, particularly Bennett's direction and Todd's performance.
 Over the next six months, Box reworked the script, particularly the beginning and ending.
 Alan Osbiston was hired to reshoot scenes and re-edit the movie.
 In January 1947 Muriel Box was still dissatisfied.

 Post production was also difficult because of censor objections.
 Among the scenes altered were a rape scene, gory details of a fight, and a death cell scene.

 Due to difficulties with the censors the film was not seen until almost two years after completion, and only after several cuts were made.
 Another reason given for the delay was that the producers wanted to wait until Todd's first Hollywood movie, The Paradine Case, had been released.

 Reception

+Box office

 The film was moderately successful at the British box office but failed to recoup its relatively high cost.

-The difficulties with the censor led J. Arthur Rank to refuse to finance a project of Box's, The Killer and the Slain.
+Critical

+The Monthly Film Bulletin wrote: "This is the first film starring Ann Todd to be directed by Compton Bennett since his memorable The Seventh Veil, by comparison with which this offering would seem to be a very old and distant relation.
+Daybreak is endowed with a monotonous script, which seems to go out of its way to promote an atmosphere of unrelieved gloom and despondency.
+Ann Todd is worthy of better material than this, although Eric Portman and the rest of the cast seem to be thoroughly at home from start to finish."

+Kine Weekly wrote: "The central idea is novel, but an uneven cast and muddled direction prevent it from being effectively exploited.
+Unbelievable and dishevelled, it will leave the majority of audiences cold. ...
+The story starts and ends in the death cell, but flashback presentation fails to aid a loose and extravagant script.
+Much is left unexplained and neither the acting nor the direction is good enqugh to fire an audience's imagination."